nairsreejith/helpstack/README.md

 # helpstack
-A sample QnA forum application for Android platform.
+A sample QnA forum app for Android platform.